glowkeeper/P3D/README.md

 ## Background Material

-P3D is an practical module where you get to build a complex 3D environment, using [Unity](https://unity.com/) - some familiarity with 3D environments is useful, but not entirely necessary as the labs explain all the concepts required.
-However, as you immerse yourself in the 3D space, you may wish to deepen your knowledge by grasping some of the theretical underpinnings of the space.
+As you immerse yourself in the 3D programming space, you may wish to deepen your knowledge by grasping some of the theory underpinning the learning you've applied.
 Indeed, the module used to be much more theoretical (and less practical), so some of the background material from then has been retained for reference:

 - [Advanced Ray Tracing](./docs/advancedRayTracing.pdf)
 - [Light and Colour Perception](./docs/lightAndColourPerception.pdf)